Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: INTRODUCTION

-Therefore, this study proposes a robust path following control strategy that incorporates steering resistance dynamics into the vehicle model and utilizes the MEC framework to compensate for model uncertainties.
-By ensuring that the cornering power is selected within the stable region of the zero dynamics and by treating the steering resistance coefficient as an uncertain parameter, the proposed method aims to improve the accuracy of autonomous vehicle path following under varying road conditions.
-The effectiveness of the proposed approach is evaluated through numerical simulations, showing a substantial reduction in tracking error compared to the conventional method in representative mismatched cases.
+Therefore, this study proposes a robust path following control strategy that incorporates steering torque dynamics into the vehicle model and utilizes the MEC framework to compensate for model uncertainties.
+By establishing the stability of the zero dynamics associated with path following and by treating the steering torque resistance as an uncertain parameter, the proposed method improves the robustness and accuracy of autonomous vehicle path following under varying road conditions.
+The effectiveness of the proposed approach is demonstrated through numerical simulations, showing a significant reduction in tracking error compared to conventional methods.